DARRIN T. MISH: Good morning, and welcome to the IRS Solution Attorney Show. I am the one and only, IRS Solution Attorney, Darrin T. Mish.

 KATRINA MADEWELL: Whether you owe them a little or a lot, we’re going to tell you how to pay them.
 If you have a question, you can call us at 888-404-1010 and Darrin will be happy to answer that question.
 I’ll chime in and make it fun.
 88-404-1010.

 DARRIN T. MISH: Before the break, we were talking about IRS Direct Pay.
 The best way to find that is to Google IRS Direct Pay, it’s the first result.
 One of the things I learned when doing research for the show, is you can schedule your payments on IRS Direct Pay.
-So, if you’re on an installment agreement and you don’t want to be on a formal direct debit installment deal, and you don’t want to mail checks because some reason the IRS doesn’t know how to mail statements on time for installment agreements.
+So, if you’re on an installment agreement and you don’t want to be on a formal direct debit installment deal, pay using IRS Direct Pay.

 KATRINA MADEWELL: So, the difference is the IRS will take the money from your account, versus you allowing it to go.